Arlington Garden

 Engelmann Oak, this super rare oak is endemic to Southern California.
 Let’s guess why it’s so endangered. (image taken in early July)

-If you like blue tinted plants, then you will love a lot of california natives.
+If you like blue tinted plants, then you will love a lot of California natives.
 The lighter silvery color helps with heat and water retention. (image taken in early July)

 Western Sycamore and Canyon Prince Rye (image taken in early July)